 Tip #3: Don’t Try to Handle It Alone

 Many people try to explain things to the court or prosecutor directly.
 But even innocent comments can be used against you.
-Speak with a NYC bicycle ticket lawyer before making any calls or showing up in court.
+Speak with a Queens bicycle ticket lawyer before making any calls or showing up in court.

 Tip #4: Avoid Assumptions